citp/privacy-policy-historical/f/fb/fbo/fbo.gov.md

 ****

-PRIVAY ACT ROUTINE USES (5 USC § 522a AS AMENDED)
+PRIVACY ACT ROUTINE USES (5 USC § 522a AS AMENDED)

 Disclosure (or providing) of information requested in forms contained within this system or provided via email contact is “voluntary.”
 By providing the information, the individual assumes all responsibility to ensure the information provided is correct and valid and is so maintained.